barry-ha/Griduino/ASSEMBLY.md

 <h2>2.
 You Will Need</h2>

 This kit is almost entirely "through hole" construction.
-Two components, the battery holder and voltage regulator, are large surface-mount parts.
+Only two components, the battery holder and voltage regulator, are large surface-mount parts.

 <h3>You must have:</h3>